I stumbled on premium but free advice from a well-respected Nigerian figure and author, Dr. Joe Abah on career decision making.

 If another job that pays more comes up, take it.
 Remember that you may still hate it but the extra money will reduce the pain.

 At this stage in your career, you need to be ruthless.
 You just need to earn more.
-Loyalty is mainly to yourself & the needs of those that depend on you.
+Loyalty is mainly to yourself & the needs of those who depend on you.

 Career Decision Making Phase – 2